 The PC versions do give us some nice DirectX 11 visuals with a free high-resolution texture pack for people who have 1GB video cards or better.
 There is a huge difference with the game maxed out over the consoles.
 The anti-aliasing and FXAA make the game look smooth and flawless, plus the ambient occlusion adds a little extra that consoles can’t do.
 The PC version is by far the superior version, and most of the bugs have been ironed out by now since there have been 5 patches released thus far, but a large number of crashes and bugs were unacceptable at launch.

 Sleeping Dogs is a beautiful game both in execution and spirit.
 The game really captures the Chinese culture, atmosphere, and triad feel of Hong Kong.
-This is a must buy for any fan of the genre, and if you have the high-end PC, make sure to pick that version up.
+This is a must-buy for any fan of the genre, and if you have a high-end PC, make sure to pick that version up.